 Disclaimer: I was given a discount on the My Pet Laser rental and purchase in exchange for sharing my experience with you guys.

 Ultimately, I decided on the My Pet Laser.
-I will write a review about it later but here are the basics:

 My Pet Laser: